zacharee/NachoNotch/app/src/main/assets/Terms.md

 These options can be useful for devices which have displays with rounded corners.
 They can also be useful for devices whose navigation bar buttons turn white-on-white in certain apps.

+# Permissions

+Nacho Notch uses the following permissions:
+ - SYSTEM_ALERT_WINDOW
+   - Required to show the overlays
+   - Should be granted automatically if installed from the Play Store
+ - RECEIVE_BOOT_COMPLETED
+   - Required to retain enabled state on reboot
+   - Automatically granted on install

 # Terms

 To use this app, you agree that you have read everything in the README document and that you understand it.
 If you have any questions, please contact me.